How to Create Docker Image From a Container

 At a high level, the process of creating a Docker image from a container involves three steps:

-2. Make changes to the container: Once you have the container up and running, you make changes to it.
-You could modify files, install additional software or do whatever you need to meet your requirements.
+- Make changes to the container: Once the container is up and running, you change it.
+You could modify files, install additional software, or do whatever you need to meet your requirements.

 Prerequisites